KyleB2424/KyleB2424.github.io/_posts/2019-10-3-Demonstrate-what-i know-so-far.md

 ---

 In todays lesson i was tested on what i know so far and this included the ability to demonstrate;

-Declaring Variables:
+-Declaring Variables:

-Writing To The Screen:
+-Writing To The Screen:

-Reading Input From The User:
+-Reading Input From The User:

-Converting From One Data Type To Another:
+-Converting From One Data Type To Another:

-If Statements & Switch Case Statements:
+-If Statements & Switch Case Statements:

 When i was first showed this i had identified that i had not done anything on switch case so i had to learn it alongside demonstrating what i know.

 Using switch/case allows you to make a program do different things depeendings on the value of a variable.
 It sometimes can be used as an alternative to if statements.